xcp-ng/xcp-ng-org/docs/migratetoxcpng.md

 ## From Hyper-V

-* Remove HyperV tools from every VM if installed.
+* Remove Hyper-V tools from every VM if installed.
 * Install an NFS Server somewhere.
 (You can also use Win-scp directly from Hyper-V and copy "$uuidger -r".vhd directly to storage and rescan after that)
 * Create an NFS share on that server.
 * Mount the NFS share as a Storage Repository in XenCenter or XOA.